simonmichael/shelltestrunner/README.md

     $ shelltest --help
     shelltest 1.9

     shelltest [OPTIONS] [TESTFILES|TESTDIRS]

     Common flags:
-      -l --list             List all parsed tests by name -a --all              Don't truncate output, even if large -c --color            Show colored output if your terminal supports it -d --diff             Show expected output mismatches in diff format
+      -l --list             List all parsed tests and stop -a --all              Don't truncate output, even if large -c --color            Show colored output if your terminal supports it -d --diff             Show expected output mismatches in diff format